W.K. Kellogg Foundation's Woodrow Wilson Michigan Teaching Fellowship

-Fellows participate in the Secondary Master of Arts with Certification (MAC) program at the UM.
-The MAC program is a rigorous graduate-level teacher education program that is complemented by a yearlong clinical experience.
+Fellows participate in the secondary Master of Arts with Certification (Secondary MAC) program following the regular program of study.
+The Secondary MAC program is a rigorous graduate-level teacher education program that is complemented by a yearlong clinical experience.
 As a Secondary MAC Teaching Intern, the Fellows work with students in grades six through 12, in either Ypsilanti or Detroit public school classrooms.
 In one full year, spring to summer, the Woodrow Wilson Fellows complete coursework for a master’s degree in education.
-At the end of the first year, those who meet the state requirements are recommended for the Michigan provisional teaching certificate.
-Fellows are supported after graduation with mentoring and professional development throughout the first three years of their teaching.
+At the end of the first year, Fellows who meet the state requirements are recommended for the Michigan provisional teaching certificate.

 Within This Section